kexingao/dqn-perudo/README.md

 # dqn-perudo

 Hi,this is the initial version of using DQN to play Perudo against a robot.
-This whole project is based on

 There are 4 layers that had been created.